aneqlique/aneqlique/README.md

 -  Constantly learning **Full-Stack Web Development** and **Cybersecurity**.
 -  Improving through hands-on projects, debugging sessions, and curiosity-driven deep dives.

+-  Full Stack Software Engineer Intern at Aboitiz Foods
+-  Was an IT Operations/Support Intern at Concentrix

 <br/>

 ###  Check this out !